Salomon ADV Skin 12 Set Review

 Volume to Weight Ratio

-The layout and usability of these pockets set this vest apart.
-We never felt like we had to do some shoulder or wrist contortion to fish a bar out of one of the front pockets, something that can't be said of every vest tested.
+The layout and usability of the pockets set this vest apart.
+We never felt like we had to do some shoulder or wrist contortion to fish a bar out, something that can't be said of every vest we've tested.
 Often it feels as if the runner is expected to conform to the vest instead of the vest conforming to the runner.
 The pocket layout of the ADV Skin 12 is an excellent example of the latter.
 Salomon nailed it.

 Should You Buy the Salomon ADV Skin 12 Set?